smou14/Bot-Battle/README.md

 # Bot-Battle
 A simulation of the Iterated Prisoners Dilemma in python.
-Make you own bots and make them battle.
+Make your own bots and make them battle.

 Run the fight.py script in a terminal.
+Using python3 fight.py

 MyBot.py is your own bot to change.